 The ferry company offered the trips from Southampton to Cherbourg for only £5 return—including a litre of whisky and 200 cigarettes in the deal.

-The following from the Evening Post (Reading, Berkshire, England) of Saturday 27th October 1984 shows how booze cruise soon came to be extended to an excursion that involve travelling by coach, rail or car:
+The following from the Evening Post (Reading, Berkshire, England) of Saturday 27th October 1984 shows how booze cruise soon came to be extended to an excursion that involves travelling by coach, rail or car:

 Cheers for booze cruise